-The word Basic doesn’t mean it’s easy-peasy or watered down.
-To the contrary, no one breezes through day one.
-You will receive the course materials in advance of class.
-This enhances the learning outcome.
-While it cuts down on the time-consuming lecture.
+To be clear, the word Basic doesn’t mean it’s easy-peasy or watered down.
+On the contrary, no one breezes through day one.
+To begin with, you will receive the course materials in advance of class.
+In turn, this enhances the learning outcome, while it cuts down on the time-consuming lecture.
 Equally important, most of your energy is in use for hands-on technique or in this case, foot-on technique.

 Furthermore, we provide you with a complete digital manual.
-It comes with clear, detailed instructions to carry out each move.
-It covers the posterior and includes the anterior routine.
-Student receives the entire program and not one in segments.
-What does segmented mean?
-There is one class for Posterior.
-And then there is another class for Anterior.
-It costs twice as much and requires more days off for the second part.
+And, it comes with clear, detailed instructions to carry out each move.
+It covers the posterior and the anterior routine.
+Student receives the entire program.
+And not one broken into endless segments.
+Besides, that would cost twice as much.
 We value your time and budget.

-When you come to class, you are ready for Day 1 of the workshop.
+So, on Day 1 of the workshop, you are ready for class.
 Comparatively, expect it to be the toughest and longest day of course.
 In our classes, massage therapists work in threes.
 Most CE classes put students in pairs.
-One student is receiving and the other giving.
 When students learn in threes, it provides time to process the information.
 Also, it allows therapists to help and support each other.
 To cover the whole routine in one day is a lot for both students and instructor.
 Lighthearted banter is welcome and makes the day fun.
 Day-2, practices what you learned from the day before.
 Class ends with a practical on the instructor.
 It is our mission to exceed your expectations.

 2. Is Ashiatsu Barefoot Massage For You?

 - Is it your desire to give client’s an excellent deep-tissue massage?

 - Deep Tissue Massage is wearing out your hands?